fjebaker/eht-gpwg-talk-2024/presentation/main.typ

 ]

 #slide(title: "GPWG")[
-  #set align(horizon)
+  Gradus.jl reproduces tests from *Gold et al., 2020*:
+  // figure of the radiative transfer and deflection angle
+  #align(center)[
+    #image("./figs/gold-2022.png", width: 70%)
+  ]
+  #grid(
+    columns: (65%, 1fr),
+    [
+      *Mesh geometry* works, but _untested_ with GRMHD (did not have a use case)

       Studying horizonless compact objects
-  - Pattern speed (conroy 2023)
+      - Pattern speed (Conroy et al., 2023)
       - Photon rings / lensing bands

       Emergent features:
-  - new features added will work for all implemented spacetimes; define one new observable, test it on everything ]
+      - new features added will work for all implemented spacetimes; define one new observable, test it on everything ],
+    [
+      #image("./figs/teapot.png", width: 100%)
+    ]
+  )
+]

 #slide(title: "Thank you")[